 FOOD & DRINK

-For lunch, a vegan poke box, with fresh fruit and fruit juice, is available to purchase alongside your ticket - please let us know any other dietary requirements when booking.
+For lunch, soup with sandwich and mini roll platters, fruit pots, traybakes and fruit juice, is available to purchase alongside your ticket – please let us know any other dietary requirements when booking.
 Alternatively, if you’d rather a change of scenery at lunch time, there are other eateries and shops within easy walking distance of the venue.

 Tea/coffee and biscuits will be served on arrival and during the afternoon break, which is included in the price of your ticket.